FastNav1/FastNav/README.md

 # FastNav：An Efficient and Relible Visual Navigation Approach via Diffusion Distillation

 **Overview:** FastNav is an efficient vision-conditioned diffusion framework for RGB-only image-goal navigation.
 It performs navigation by generating future motion trajectories.
 The framework introduces Temporal-Dilated Attention (TDA) and Temporal–Feature Decoupled Reweighting (TFDR) mechanisms to maintain a lightweight architecture while preserving strong scene understanding.
-Additionally, it employs dual-gradient distillation to compress the denoising process into a single denoising step for real-time generation of high-quality trajectories.
+Additionally, it employs bidirectional-gradient distillation to compress the denoising process into a single denoising step for real-time generation of high-quality trajectories.

 🔹 Architecture of FastNav:
 <p align="center">